isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/myprices-readme.txt

 Change the values in the boxes under 'Minimum Price' to match what you want them to be and press 'Save' , the setting and value will be updated and the list will re-load.

-To stop using a minimum price just untick the box, the Minium price boxes will grey out and the script will ignore any minimum price set for that item when doing it's scan.
+To stop using a minimum price just untick the box, the minimum price boxes will grey out and the script will not check for a minimum price for that item when doing it's scan.